Apply to the Ohio Teaching Artist Roster

 This roster is open to teaching artists living in the state of Ohio.
 To apply for inclusion in the roster, artists are required to complete and submit the below application by 5 p.m. on July 31, 2019.
 Applications will then be vetted and reviewed by partner organizations and other community members.
 Some applications may require in-person observations prior to final approval.

 Annually, artists will be required to complete a roster update and participate in annual professional development provided by partner organizations or demonstrate previously-approved equivalent training.
 There is no fee to apply to the Ohio Teaching Artist Roster, but some fees may be applied for professional development prerequisites.

-- May 2020 – annual roster updates for existing teaching artists and application re-opens for new applicants
+- June 2021 – annual roster updates due for existing teaching artists

 The Ohio Department of Education describes standards as “the knowledge and skills that students should attain, often called the ‘what’ of ‘what students should know and be able to do.’
 They indicate the ways of thinking, working, communicating, reasoning, and investigating as well as important and enduring ideas, concepts, issues, dilemmas, and knowledge essential to the academic area of study.”

 Teaching artists must have a commitment to providing artistic programming that is relevant to the educational goals of the schools and communities in which they participate.
 School principals, district administrators, and sponsoring organizations often require that programs taking place during the school day demonstrate relevance to a particular set of learning standards.

 As educators, teaching artists should be familiar with Ohio’s Fine Arts Learning Standards for their arts discipline and recognize that each local school district determines which learning standards, Ohio’s or otherwise, it chooses to adopt.
 Additionally, the National Core Arts Standards exist as another option which schools and teaching artists may utilize to shape student learning and achievement in the arts.